spirit-js/spirit/docs/return-from-routes.md

 ### Custom Response

-Sometimes we want a more custom response, and as mentioned in the Response chapter, you can return your own response directly:
+Sometimes we may want to customize our response, and as mentioned in the Response chapter, you can return your own response directly:

 ```js
 const hello = () => {